The real stories behind the craziest (and grossest) medical cases on Grey's Anatomy

 Executive producer Zoanne Clack talks us through some of the show's most bizarre maladies.

 License to ill

-If there's ever been a hospital to encounter more hair-raising, gruesome, downright crazy medical cases than Grey Sloan Memorial (formerly known as Seattle Grace and Seattle Grace Mercy West), then we'll eat our ferry boat scrub cap.
+If there's ever been a hospital to encounter more hair-raising, gruesome, downright head-scratcher medical cases than Grey Sloan Memorial (formerly known as Seattle Grace and Seattle Grace Mercy West), then we'll eat our ferryboat scrub cap.

-The good doctors of Seattle have encountered everything from a man with tree hands (definitely don't eat snacks while viewing that episode) to a man with a fish trapped in his penis to a girl who could feel no pain (which she proved by having a classmate hit her in the stomach with a baseball bat).
+On Grey's Anatomy, the good doctors of Seattle have encountered everything from a man with tree hands (definitely don't eat snacks while viewing that episode), to a man with a fish trapped in his penis, to a girl who could feel no pain (which she proved by having a classmate hit her in the stomach with a baseball bat).